 This “traditional conservatism” is based, in part, on the fact that insurance companies do face more significant content management challenges than many other industries.

 Insurance organizations must deal with the reality that business must be transacted at the convenience and location of the customers’ choice, in a digital manner that is secure, accessible, and defensible.

 Regulatory compliance, customer responsiveness, and operational agility are key to maintaining and growing their customer base.
-It is also vital for insurers to establish and maintain a solid information ecosystem, based on a strong IG framework that meets or exceeds the regulatory and legal compliance requirements.
+It is also vital for insurers to establish and maintain a solid information ecosystem based on a strong information governance framework that meets or exceeds the regulatory and legal compliance requirements.
 Most importantly, all of this must be done within a business context of multiple and inconsistent content and process management systems, both “native-born” and acquired.

 While there are many parts to the puzzle of attracting millennials to the insurance industry, one part of the puzzle is providing an innovative work environment, engaging technology, and pushing systems to address the emerging set of analytics and machine learning opportunities.